youshengCode/IfcToolbox/README.md

 IfcToolbox is a **.Net** kit of simple tools for processing IFC files.
 It provides tools to optimize, convert, split, relocate and anonymize IFC files easily.
 Based on open-source libraries like [Xbim](https://docs.xbim.net/) and [IfcOpenShell](http://ifcopenshell.org/).

 IfcToolbox is one of the proposals in [openBIM Marketplace - buildingSMART Technical](https://technical.buildingsmart.org/misc/openbim-marketplace/).
-If you want to see IfcToolbox in this year's buildingSMART International Summit 2021, please [vote for IfcToolbox !](https://technical.buildingsmart.org/misc/openbim-marketplace/)
+Thank you all for ❤️ IFC Toolbox and bring IFC Toolbox to buildingSMART International Summit 2021.

 ## Tools in the box